Experiential Learning Depot

 Do what works for you and your students!
 That has become a theme throughout this post, and many of my posts for that matter!

-There will be some trial, and error, yes.
-But you and your students will get it in time, especially with the senior experience templates and implementation spreadsheet to help guide you through the process.
+There will be some trial and error, yes.
+But you and your students will get it in time, especially with the senior project resource, syllabus, and implementation spreadsheet to help guide you through the process.

 You will figure out what works well for you and your students, and you won't regret trying.
 Senior projects are incredible.
 You got this!